Omega 3 Fatty Acids Essential for Your Health

 Cardiovascular Benefits of Omega-3 Fatty Acids

 Omega-3 fatty acids are great for fighting heart disease.
 They offer many health benefits for your heart.
-This makes them a key part of a diet that’s good for your heart7.
+This makes them a key part of a diet that’s good for your heart.

 Omega-3s help lower triglycerides, which is important for heart health.
-They also raise your HDL cholesterol, which is the good kind.
-This improves your overall cholesterol levels7.
+They also raise your HDL cholesterol which is the good kind.
+This improves your overall cholesterol levels.

 They also help control your blood pressure.
 Even though the effects aren’t huge, they are still very positive for your heart’s health8.